Meet the evaluation team:

 CFE Research is leading the delivery of the evaluation and learning activities.
-CFE is a not-for-profit organisation that specialises in providing research and evaluation services to government departments, public bodies, educational institutions and employers.
+CFE is a not-for-profit organisation that specialises in providing research and evaluation services to local and central government, public bodies and voluntary sector organisations.
 CFE has a track record in designing complex, multi-staged evaluations and large-scale research projects.

 The University of Sheffield is the overall contract holder for the evaluation and learning activities and their contribution is led from the Research Exchange for the Social Sciences (RESS).
 The RESS brings together academic experts from the university to provide research and support to organisations addressing social change.